aaronghosh/pes_asic_class/README.md

 - Understanding hierarchical and flat synthesis.
 - Synthesizing flip-flops with various coding styles and optimizations.

+### <a name="day-5-combinational-and-sequential-optimizations"></a>Day 5: Combinational and Sequential Optimizations
+- Combinational Logic Optimization

+    -Introduction to optimizing combinational logic circuits.
+    -Techniques for reducing gate count and improving performance.
+    -Examples of constant propagation and boolean logic optimization.
+-Sequential Logic Optimization

+    -Introduction to optimizing sequential logic circuits.
+    -Techniques for reducing flip-flop count and improving timing.
+    -Sequential constant propagation and state optimization.

+-Retiming

+      Explanation of retiming as a technique to optimize sequential circuits.
+      How retiming helps improve the performance of a design.
+      Sequential Logic Cloning

+Overview of sequential logic cloning as an optimization technique.
+Use cases and benefits of cloning sequential logic elements.

+### <a name="day-6-gls-synthesis-solution-mismatch"></a>Day 6: GLS, Synthesis Solution Mismatch

+-Gate Level Simulation (GLS)

+    Introduction to GLS and its importance in post-synthesis verification.
+    Using GLS to verify the functionality and timing requirements of a design.
+    Synthesis Solution Mismatch

+-Common reasons for synthesis simulation mismatches.
+    Identifying issues such as missing sensitivity lists and non-standard Verilog coding.
+    How to debug and resolve synthesis simulation mismatches.

 ## Conclusion
 The aim of this course is to gain a solid understanding of the complete ASIC design flow, from programming in high-level languages to creating layout designs.

 ---